 Mission & Purpose

-Every year in Canada approximately 300 collisions and trespassing incidents occur at highway/railway crossings and along railway tracks resulting in the death or serious injury of nearly 130 people.
+Every year in Canada approximately 240 collisions and trespassing incidents occur at highway/railway crossings and along railway tracks resulting in the death or serious injury of more than 100 people.
 Virtually all of these incidents could be avoided.

 Operation Lifesaver saves lives by educating Canadians about the hazards surrounding rail property and trains.
 Our mission is to prevent collisions between trains and motor vehicles.
 We also work to prevent trespassing incidents that lead to serious injury or death.
 We make over 500 presentations per year to schools, youth clubs, driver associations, snowmobile clubs, and other community groups.
 We work with the rail industry, government, police, unions, the media, other organizations and the public to spread the word.

 Operation Lifesaver has a proud and unique 35 year history.
 Railway companies and government agencies have long been concerned about the needless loss of life and rail-related injuries.
 As a step towards reducing these incidents, railway companies joined forces with the federal, provincial and municipal governments in Canada to build lasting and aggressive programs to improve railway-related safety.
 The result was Operation Lifesaver.